dotnet/docs-maui/docs/user-interface/brushes/radialgradient.md

 </RadialGradientBrush>
 ```

-In this example, the background of the `Frame` is painted with a `RadialGradientBrush` that interpolates from red to dark blue.
-The center of the radial gradient is positioned in the top-left of the `Frame`:
+In this example, the background of the <xref:Microsoft.Maui.Controls.Frame> is painted with a `RadialGradientBrush` that interpolates from red to dark blue.
+The center of the radial gradient is positioned in the top-left of the <xref:Microsoft.Maui.Controls.Frame>:

 :::image type="content" source="media/radialgradient/top-left.png" alt-text="Screenshot of a Frame painted with a top-left RadialGradientBrush.":::

-The following XAML example moves the center of the radial gradient to the bottom-right corner of the `Frame`:
+The following XAML example moves the center of the radial gradient to the bottom-right corner of the <xref:Microsoft.Maui.Controls.Frame>:

 ```xaml
 <!-- Radius defaults to (0.5) -->